Dallas Property Division Attorney

 In Texas, property is divided into three categories:

-- Separate property.
-Assets owned before you married or received as a gift or inheritance during the marriage.
+- Separate property: assets owned before you married or received as a gift or inheritance during the marriage and is not subject to division during divorce

-Separate property is not subject to division in divorce.
-The Law Office of Ellen Schutz can help you understand Texas community property laws, identify proper classification of your property, and advise you through the process of negotiating a fair property settlement or aggressively representing your interests in trial.
+The Law Office of Ellen Schutz can help you understand Texas community property laws, identify proper classification of your property, and advise you through the process of negotiating a fair property settlement or aggressively representing your interests in trial in Dallas and beyond.

 Texas Alimony Guidance